Did you know?

 Cooling accounts for the largest share of annual U.S. residential sector electricity consumption

-The U.S. Energy Information Administration (EIA) estimates that electricity use by fans and air conditioning equipment for space cooling was the single largest use of electricity by the U.S. residential sector in 2017.
-1 The major uses and their share of total residential sector electricity use in 2017 were
+The U.S. Energy Information Administration (EIA) estimates that electricity use by fans and air-conditioning equipment for cooling the interior space of homes was the single largest use of electricity by the U.S. residential sector in 2018.1 The major uses of electricity and their shares of total residential sector electricity use in 2018 were

 - Clothes dryers—4.1%